Dr. Robina Boehnke, Chartered Counselling Psychologist

 296 Tadcaster Road

-I am a Chartered Counselling Psychologist based in York and I offer counselling for individuals, couples, and families.
-I am originally from Germany (hence the difficult to pronounce surname) and I specialise in stress, depression, and anxiety.
-I work within an integrative resource-oriented framework, where both of us combine our unique resources, strengths and perspectives to find solutions that work for you, tailored to your particular situation and circumstances.
+I am a Chartered Counselling Psychologist in private practice based in Broughty Ferry (Dundee) and York.
+I specialise in supporting people overcome anxiety, depression and stress-related problems.
+I work within an integrative framework, where both of us combine our unique resources, strengths and perspectives to find tools, techniques and strategies that work for you, tailored to your particular situation and circumstances.
+I currently only work with adults (18+).

 What counselling can help you with